On testing for independence between generalized error models of several time series: Empirical processes for testing independence

 In particular, for any $j\in\setd$, $\tilde \dK_n^{(j)}$ converges in $\ell^\infty\left([0,1]\right)$ to $\tilde \dK^{(j)}$, where

-\end{theorem} \begin{remark} Note that the convergence of $\tilde\dK_n^{(j)}$ in \cite{Kheifets/Velasco:2017} is incorrectly stated.
-In order to get \eqref{eq:kht-univ}, the $+$ sign in their Equation (4) should be $-$. \end{remark} The next section uses the convergence results to develop test statistics for the independence hypothesis studied here.
+\end{theorem} \begin{remark} First, note that the convergence of $\tilde\dK_n^{(j)}$ in \cite{Kheifets/Velasco:2017} is incorrectly stated.
+In order to get \eqref{eq:kht-univ}, the $+$ sign in their Equation (4) should be $-$.
+Next, the distribution of $\tilde\dK_\ell$ is not used to testing, but the distribution of $\tilde\beta_{A,\ell} $ are, and their covariances depend on the unknown distributions $G_{\btheta_0,jt}$ through Assumption (A7').
+As a result, the limiting distribution of Cram\'er-von Mises type statistics would be an infinite weighted sum of chi-square distributions, and the weights would depend on these unknown covariances.
+See, e.g., \cite[Appendix H]{Nasri:2022} for similar results in another context.
+The covariances could possibly be estimated by using the estimated functions $G_{\btheta_n,jt}$ and $\dot G_{\btheta_n,jt}$. \end{remark} The next section uses the convergence results to develop test statistics for the independence hypothesis studied here.